 Some basic geometry provided the relationship between the height of the LED from the surface of the PCB (h) and the spread of the cone of light from the LED (d) that would be ‘just right’ that would ensure maximum coverage for the LEDs and a uniform light intensity.

 The datasheets for my LEDs quoted a light cone spreading 120° from the point source, making the half the angle (α) 60°.

 I was planning to use a 3″ x 4″ prototyping board for mounting the LEDs, so the distance between LEDs was going to be a multiple of 0.1″ (2.54mm) – the hole spacing on the protoboard.

 Using the formula, h was calculated for a whole number multiples of spacing for d.
-I decided to settle on a spacing 5 holes apart (12.5mm or ½”), shown below, which resulted in a height h of about 30mm, which seemed reasonable this application.
+I decided to settle on a spacing 5 holes apart (12.7mm or ½”), shown below, which resulted in a height h of about 3.6mm, which seemed close but reasonable given the wide angle for the LEDs used.
 Coincidentally, this arrangement on the protoboard needed 48 LEDs, which also suited the quantity on hand.